April 30th 2016 - 30, 60 & 100 Mile Routes - Hosted by US Cycle Tour Club

-*You may pick up your packets and register at Bicycles Plus Friday April 24th from 6:30 to 7:30PM.
+* You may pick up your packets and register at Mikes Bikes Friday April 29th from 6:00 to 7:30PM.

 Event details and schedule

-On Saturday, the ride begins and ends at Bicycles Plus located at 705 Gold Lake Drive, #320, Folsom, CA 95630.
+On Saturday, the ride begins and ends at Mikes Bikes located at 705 Gold Lake Drive, #320, Folsom, CA 95630.
 Cyclists can choose a 30, 60 or 100 mile route which will travel through the Newcastle countryside to the Loomis basin, into the Gold Rush countryside and onto the breathtaking views of the snowcap Sierra mountain range.

 Following the ride, participants are invited to a lunch and reception at the Historic Folsom Powerhouse State Park, which houses one of the oldest hydroelectric facilities in the world and provided electricity throughout Sacramento from 1895 to 1952.

 Rest Stops will be set up approximately every 20 miles.
 Riders will have an opportunity to refuel before continuing to wind up through the California gold country.
 The rest stop area will be in a beautiful park setting that includes a pond, grassy area, shade trees and beautiful spring flowers.
 The lunch will energize riders as they continue to the finish line.

 Safety & Rules of the Road